LuisAlejandro/agoras/README.rst

 Current version: 0.1.0

-Agora is a python utility that helps publish and delete posts on the most popular social networks (twitter, facebook, instagram and linkedin).
+Agoras is a python utility that helps publish and delete posts on the most popular social networks (twitter, facebook, instagram and linkedin).

 This repository stores the application.
 There's also `GitHub actions`_